Concordium/concordium.github.io/source/shared/net/guides/multisig-transfer.rst

 #.
 Optionally, in **You can enter a memo here**, enter a **Memo** if you want to send a message to the recipient along with the transfer.
 Note that there's a fee associated with sending a memo and the fee depends on the size of the memo in bytes.

    ..
 Warning::
-      Transaction memos are public and visible on the blockchain, and they are permanent and can't be deleted.
+     Transaction memos are public, permanent and visible to everyone on the blockchain.
 Therefore, carefully review all information before you submit the memo to the blockchain.

 #.
 Select **Continue**.